awsdocs/elb-network-load-balancers-user-guide/doc_source/network-load-balancers.md

 A *load balancer* serves as the single point of contact for clients\.
 Clients send requests to the load balancer, and the load balancer sends them to targets, such as EC2 instances, in one or more Availability Zones\.

-To configure your load balancer, you create target groups, and then register targets with your target groups\.
+To configure your load balancer, you create [target groups](load-balancer-target-groups.md), and then register targets with your target groups\.
 Your load balancer is most effective if you ensure that each enabled Availability Zone has at least one registered target\.
-You also create listeners to check for connection requests from clients and route requests from clients to the targets in your target groups\.
+You also create [listeners](load-balancer-listeners.md) to check for connection requests from clients and route requests from clients to the targets in your target groups\.

-Connectivity to your load balancer is not supported over VPN connections or VPC peering connections\.
+Connectivity from clients to your load balancer is not supported over AWS managed VPN connections or VPC peering\.

+**Topics**
 + [Load Balancer State](#load-balancer-state)
 + [Load Balancer Attributes](#load-balancer-attributes)
 + [Availability Zones](#availability-zones)